anovv/svoe/docs/index.md

 - ***Cloud / Kubernetes ready*** - use **KubeRay** or native **Ray on AWS** to scale out your workloads in a cloud
 - ***Easily integrates with orchestrators (Airflow, Luigi, Prefect)*** - SVOE provides basic **[Airflow Operators](https://airflow.apache.org/docs/apache-airflow/stable/core-concepts/operators.html)** for each component to easily orchestrate your workflows
-- ***Designed for high volume low granularity data*** - unlike existing financial ML frameworks which use only OHLCV as a base data model, SVOE's **[Featurizer](https://anovv.github.io/svoe/featurizer-overview/)** provides flexible tools to use and customize any data source (ticks, trades, book updates, etc.) and build streaming and historical features
+- ***Designed for high volume low granularity data*** - as an example, when used in financial domain, unlike existing financial ML frameworks which use only OHLCV as a base data model, SVOE's **[Featurizer](https://anovv.github.io/svoe/featurizer-overview/)** provides flexible tools to use and customize any data source (ticks, trades, book updates, etc.) and build streaming and historical features
 - ***Minimized number of external dependencies*** - SVOE is built using **[Ray Core](https://docs.ray.io/en/latest/ray-core/walkthrough.html)** primitives and has no heavyweight external dependencies